Almond Crusted Chicken Parmesan

 This dish is totally easy, but it takes a good amount of time to put together so it’s great for all of us who are stuck in isolation!
 The twist I’ve put on this recipe comes from the gluten-free “breading” for the chicken - it’s made from ground almonds.
 The toasted nuttiness of the almonds after the chicken has been fried is absolutely to die for, the fragrance will fill your entire house with an incredibly enticing aroma - guaranteed to make your mouth water!

-Ground almonds are a great alternative to cooking with breadcrumbs.
+Ground almonds are a great alternative to cooking with breadcrumbs if you need to follow a gluten-free diet.
 I prefer to start with the whole nut so I can choose how course or fine I wish to go, but if you only have access to ground almonds or almond flour that is perfectly fine.
-Almonds are also a great addition to this dish because they are quite filling, therefore your serving size of meat can be decreased.
+Almonds are also a great addition to this dish because they are high in fiber, protein, and healthy fats.

-The chicken breasts are lightly pounded into 1/2-inch-thick pieces, then are coated in egg, gluten-free flour and a mixture of ground almonds, spices, and parmesan cheese.
-I acknowledge that parmesan cheese is a dairy product, and dairy products containing high amounts of lactose such as cow’s milk and fresh cheese are not friendly foods for your gut.
-However, due to parmesan’s aging process, its lactose content is so close to zero that it is considered negligible!
+The chicken breasts are lightly pounded into 1/2-inch-thick pieces, then are coated in egg, flour and a mixture of ground almonds, spices, and parmesan cheese.
+Fun fact - this recipe is safe for most people with lactose intolerance because due to parmesan’s aging process, its lactose content is so close to zero that it is considered negligible!

 The traditional types of cheese used in Chicken Parmesan are buffalo mozzarella and parmesan, which are the varieties utilized here.
-Feel free to experiment with different types of cheese such as pecorino and havarti.
+Feel free to experiment with different types of cheese such as pecorino and havarti or even white cheddar.

 DSC07819 (1).jpg